 2. What is an Academic Fieldwork Coordinator?

-The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements, and run the courses associated with fieldwork.
+The academic fieldwork coordinator is the faculty member who will work with students to set up their fieldwork placements and run the courses associated with fieldwork.

 3. What is a Fieldwork Educator?

 The fieldwork educator is the OT or OTA who will supervise students during fieldwork Level I and Level II.
-They are responsible for completing students’ fieldwork evaluations which determines if they pass the fieldwork courses.
+They are responsible for completing students’ fieldwork evaluations which determine if they pass the fieldwork courses.
 Fieldwork educators are also called clinical instructors at some sites.